Jack C. Richards: Career

+Publications and major works

-Richards is a author and educator, with over 150 books and articles to his name.
+Richards is an author and educator, with over 150 books and articles to his name.
 His landmark works include Error Analysis (1974), a foundational early text in research and pedagogy in second-language acquisition.
 He is also the author and co-author of many widely used textbooks for learners of English including the best-selling series Interchange (5th ed., 2017) which has sold more than 50 million copies world-wide.

-In applied linguistics his co-authored Approaches and Methods in Language Teaching (with Theodore S. Rodgers) is now in its third edition (2014), and The Longman Dictionary of Language Teaching and Applied Linguistics (with Richard Schmidt) reached its fourth edition in 2010.
+In applied linguistics his co-authored Approaches and Methods in Language Teaching (with Theodore S. Rodgers) is now in its third edition (2014), and he authored Curriculum Development in Language Teaching (2nd ed., 2017).

-Richards’s other influential publications include The Language Teaching Matrix (1990), Reflective Teaching in Second Language Classrooms (1996, with Charles Lockhart), and Curriculum Development in Language Teaching (2nd ed., 2017).
+Richards’s other influential publications include The Longman Dictionary of Language Teaching and Applied Linguistics (with Richard Schmidt, 2010), The Language Teaching Matrix (1990), Reflective Teaching in Second Language Classrooms (with Charles Lockhart, 1996), Key Issues in Language Teaching (2015), and Teaching and Learning in English Medium Instruction (with Jack Pun, 2022).